Expert Interview (Part 3): Joey Echeverria on the Latest With Splunk, Spark, and Flink

 That’s a good question.
 Storm is one of the oldest open source stream processing frameworks.
 It has a lot of very desirable features.
 In our evaluation, we found that Flink had on average a higher throughput and lower latency, and that was very attractive to us.
 To put it in another way, I think that Flink from the ground up, has learned a lot of lessons from systems like Storm and they’ve been able to build those lessons learned on day one, whereas Storm is constantly evolving and trying to learn and improve.

-Some of Syncsort’s applications, like DMX-h and Ironstream®, are pushing either directly to Splunk, or to Kafka to integrate with stream processing systems.
+Some of Syncsort’s applications, like Connect for Big Data and Ironstream®, are pushing either directly to Splunk, or to Kafka to integrate with stream processing systems.
 How do you usually get your data?

 Splunk has a number of ingest technologies called forwarders, and the most common way that Splunk today gets data is those forwarders are deployed either on or near systems that are being monitored, and they forward the data to your Splunk indexing cluster.
 That works fine when all you need to do is pass data to be indexed.
 If you want to run these sort of stream processing queries or jobs against the data before it comes in, you need an easy way to bring all of that data together, and we are leveraging Kafka and Kinesis for that.
 We start with a common message bus, whether we use Kafka or Kinesis, depends largely on where the system is deployed.